openturns/openturns/python/doc/usecases/use_case_ackley.rst

 Load the use case
 -----------------

-We can load this classical model from the use cases module as follows :
+We can load this model from the use cases module as follows :

 .. code-block:: python